blu3berryys/thewiki/docs/faq/faq-general.md

 ## Can I link to sites, torrents, or direct download links?

-All subreddits are governed by the [Reddit Content Policy](https://www.redditinc.com/policies/content-policy) which means we have to be careful with what we allow in order to keep our subreddit from being shutdown.
+All subreddits are governed by the [Reddit Rules](https://redditinc.com/policies/reddit-rules) which means we have to be careful with what we allow in order to keep our subreddit from being shutdown.

 * You may reference sites by name with or without the top level domain (many sites have a similar name with a different TLD), but we ask you do not link to them.